rpucella/rpucella.github.io/courses/webdev-sp21/homeworks/homework1.md

 - All text should be spaced so that there is half a line's height between each line.
 (Hint: look up the `line-height` property.)

-- Make all quotations in italic.
+- Make all block quotations in italic.

 - Headers should be separated by 48px from the text above it.